wojtekolek/eslint-config-wojtekolek/README.md

 # eslint-config-wojtekolek

 A package that provides my personal linter rules but also a prettier configuration.
+(Only ESM)

 ## Instalation